 Another well working page is empoweredteam.net… you already get the idea.
 The capture page has to be nice and simple, with a big submit button and a clear reason for people to give their email.
 And it has to offer them a solution to their problem.

 I personally always recommend asking for confirmation.
-Sometimes I collect all kinds of leads, mainly when I send them to a video.
-Other than that I always want confirmation, as I don’t like fake emails and people just submitting for no reason.
-You might wanna read the post I link to up there as well, to find out several major reasons to ask for confirmation.
+Sometimes I collect all kinds of leads, mainly when I redirect them to a video after submission.
+Other than that I always want confirmation as I don’t like fake emails and people just submitting for no reason.
+You might wanna read the post I link to up there as well to find out several major reasons to ask for confirmation.

 After collecting the leads comes monetizing them… here is where most marketers suck.
 And I mean they really don’t get this process.